BioinformaticsCSU/MultiNanopolish/README.md

 samtools index reads.sorted.bam
 ```

 Now, we use nanopolish to compute the consensus sequence (the genome is polished in 50kb blocks and there will be one output file per block).
-We'll run this in parallel(Note that you can add '--optimization-calculation' to auto-optimize the running time according to the number of tasks in MultiNanopolish):
+We'll run this in parallel (Note that you can add `--optimization-calculation` parameter to auto-optimize the running time according to the number of tasks in MultiNanopolish):

 ```
 python3 nanopolish_makerange.py draft.fa | parallel --results nanopolish.results -P 8 \